konklone/tmcw.github.com/_posts/2012-06-04-the-module-pattern.md

 3. Extending objects is unclear
 4. Object identities is unclear - `instanceof` doesn't work.
-5. This may have higher memory usage, because creating new objects can create new copies fo their members.
+5. This may have higher memory usage, because creating new objects can create new copies of their members.

 As far as **speed**.
 Creating object literals is faster than instantiating objects with constructors in most browsers, as [this jsperf test from Mike Bostock](http://jsperf.com/prototype-vs-literal)